 The impedance can be measured by inserting two probes into the void flow.
 The impedance measured in a two-phase mixture (air and oil) changes if there is liquid or vapour around the sensor.
 The aeration percentage is determined by measuring over a certain period to get a time averaged air bubble detection.
 One therefore needs to measure over a long period in order to get a reliable average.
 This is disadvantageous when frequent measurements are required.
 This technique is cheap and is excellent for local aeration percentage results but cannot be used for volume averaged aeration percentage measurements.
 Also, inserting probes into the flow is disruptive for the flow of the mixture of air and oil.
-The most obvious disadvantage is of course that it cannot be used for measurements in non-conducting fluids like oil.

 Optical bubble probes